zabir8809/agent-eval-tool-exercise/README.md

 ### **API Strategy Evolution**

 A significant technical decision involved transitioning from Google APIs to DuckDuckGo's search API.
-This strategic move was driven by several key considerations:
+Several key considerations drove this strategic move:

 - **Elimination of API Key Requirements**: DuckDuckGo's API eliminates the need for API key management, reducing deployment complexity and potential security concerns
 - **Reduced Subscription Overhead**: The absence of usage-based billing and subscription requirements simplifies the development and deployment process